tensorflow/docs/site/en/api_docs/python/tf/keras/experimental/LinearModel.md

 This method can be overridden to support custom training logic.
 This method is called by <a href="../../../tf/keras/Model.md#make_train_function"><code>Model.make_train_function</code></a>.

-This method should contain the mathemetical logic for one step of training.
+This method should contain the mathematical logic for one step of training.
 This typically includes the forward pass, loss calculation, backpropagation, and metric updates.